margaret tait residency

 The Margaret Tait Residency aims to support and develop the skills of an emerging Scottish-based artist working within film and moving image.
 It was developed for artists early in their career who would benefit from a focused period of development in a stimulating environment outwith their typical studio base.

-Florrie James will travel to Stromness, Orkney, this summer and be based there for eight weeks.
-After the Residency, she will complete a series of mentor and development sessions.
-Florrie will then deliver a film or film event by February 2015 for inclusion in Glasgow Film Festival’s programme.
+Florrie James travelld to Stromness, Orkney in summer 2014 and was based there for eight weeks.
+After the Residency, she completed a series of mentor and development sessions.

 Andrew Parkinson, Curator at the Pier Arts Centre, said, ‘We are looking forward very much to welcoming Florrie to Orkney later this summer.
 The Glasgow Film Festival’s annual Margaret Tait Award has supported many fantastic Scottish artists to create new work in film and the Award, along with the bi-annual residency, is a wonderful legacy of Margaret’s work.
 The residency offers the chance for artists to develop their work in the setting that inspired many of Tait’s films and poetic works and we are eager to see how Florrie responds to her time on the islands.’

 The inaugural Margaret Tait Residency was supported by the Creative Scotland Creative Futures Programme, LUX and the Pier Arts Centre.
 The panel selected Sarah Forrest as the recipient of the Residency which took place in summer 2012 at Pier Arts Centre in Stromness Orkney for six weeks.
 After the Residency, Sarah completed six mentor sessions with prominent artists, as well as camera skills and sound editing courses in London and Glasgow.